nkpgardose/customer-funnel/README.md

 ```bash
 $ npm run test
 ```

-Also, application also use the following:

-- [nock](https://github.com/nock/nock) for mocking API calls.

 ## end to end tests

 Application is using [Cypress](https://www.cypress.io/) to validate functionality and end to end tests, To run the tests, simply run: